 The Alaska Geospatial Council (AGC) was established through a Memorandum of Agreement between six State departments and the University and endorsed by Governor Bill Walker on July 29, 2015.
+Since that date, additional members have been annexed to include federal and local government and Alaska Native representation.
 The purpose of the AGC is to improve geospatial activity in Alaska by:

-Eliminating redundant taxpayer expenditures and unnecessary staff activity across all business units;
+- Eliminating redundant expenditures and unnecessary staff activity across all business units;

 - Fostering data sharing while making geospatial data broadly available to all stakeholders through enlightened data acquisition and distribution policy, and in general the